Challenges and Opportunities in High-dimensional Variational Inference: Abstract

 \section{Abstract}

-We explore the limitations of and best practices for using black-box variational inference to estimate posterior summaries of the model parameters.
-By taking an importance sampling perspective, we are able to explain and empirically demonstrate: 1) why the intuitions about the behavior of approximate families and divergences for low-dimensional posteriors fail for higher-dimensional posteriors, 2) how we can diagnose the pre-asymptotic reliability of variational inference in practice by examining the behavior of the density ratios (i.e., importance weights), 3) why the choice of variational objective is not as relevant for higher-dimensional posteriors, and 4) why, although flexible variational families can provide some benefits in higher dimensions, they also introduce additional optimization challenges.
-Based on these findings, for high-dimensional posteriors we recommend using the exclusive KL divergence that is most stable and easiest to optimize, and then focusing on improving the variational family or using model parameter transformations to make the posterior more similar to the approximating family.
-Our results also show that in low to moderate dimensions, heavy-tailed variational families and mass-covering divergences can increase the chances that the approximation can be improved by importance sampling.
+Current black-box variational inference (BBVI) methods require the user to make numerous design choices---such as the selection of variational objective and approximating family---yet there is little principled guidance on how to do so.
+We develop a conceptual framework and set of experimental tools to understand the effects of these choices, which we leverage to propose best practices for maximizing posterior approximation accuracy.
+Our approach is based on studying the pre-asymptotic tail behavior of the density ratios between the joint distribution and the variational approximation, then exploiting insights and tools from the importance sampling literature.
+Our framework and supporting experiments help to distinguish between the behavior of BBVI methods for approximating low-dimensional versus moderate-to-high-dimensional posteriors.
+In the latter case, we show that mass-covering variational objectives are difficult to optimize and do not improve accuracy, but flexible variational families can improve accuracy and the effectiveness of importance sampling---at the cost of additional optimization challenges.
+Therefore, for moderate-to-high-dimensional posteriors we recommend using the (mode-seeking) exclusive KL divergence since it is the easiest to optimize, and improving the variational family or using model parameter transformations to make the posterior and optimal variational approximation more similar.
+On the other hand, in low-dimensional settings, we show that heavy-tailed variational families and mass-covering divergences are effective and can increase the chances that the approximation can be improved by importance sampling.